cloudify-cosmo/cloudify-manager/plugins/windows-agent-installer/windows_agent_installer/tests/README.md

 Window Agent Installer Tests
 ============================

-The tests require a specific image that will server as the remote machine.
+The tests require a specific image that will serve as the remote machine.

 **Steps for creating an image**